Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Method of parameterization

 In this context, the symbols $E_{th}(\Phi_{c},z_{i})$ and $E_{obs}(\Phi_{l},z_{i})$ represent the theoretical values and the observed values of the relevant parameters by themselves.
 The $\Phi_{c}$ is the cosmological parameter sets, and $\Phi_{c} = (H_{0}, \alpha, \beta)$.
 The $\Phi_{l}$ denotes the nuisance parameter sets and we have $\phi_{l} = (H_{0}, \alpha, \beta)$ for OHD and Pantheon plus sample respectively.
 Further, we refer to the standard errors in $E_{obs}(z_{i})$ as $\sigma_{i}$ and the number of data points as N.\\

-Fig. \ref{OHDF1} depicts the two-dimensional confidence contours at $1\sigma$ and $2\sigma$ intervals of our model using the OHD dataset while Fig. \ref{PPF2} represents a view of the $1\sigma$ and $2\sigma$ confidence regions of our model using combined OHD and Pantheon plus data sets.
-The numerical results are as follows:
+Fig. \ref{OHDF1} depicts the two-dimensional confidence contours at $1\sigma$ and $2\sigma$ intervals of our model using the recent 77 OHD dataset while Fig. \ref{PPF2} represents a view of the $1\sigma$ and $2\sigma$ confidence regions of our model using Pantheon plus data sets.
+The numerical results are in table II. \begin{widetext}